ThePieBaker90/On-The-Rim/Psycasts/Utility Paths/Harmomancer/Harmomancer Psycasts.md

 	- [[Transmute Object]] (55, 0)
 ## Miscasts
 - Level 1 Miscast - Health Balance
-	- The caster loses 1d20 health, a random nearby hostile creature gains the amount the caster lost.
+	- You lose 1d20 health, a random hostile creature within 120ft gains the amount you lost.
 		- Extra health is added to the creature's temporary health, this temporary health lasts for 24 hours or until removed.

 - Level 2 Miscast - Score Swap
-	- The caster rolls 1d6 and reduces the ability score that corresponds to the result by 1.
-The caster then rolls another 1d6 and increases the ability score that corresponds to the result by 1.
-This change is permanent
+	- You roll 1d6 and reduce the ability score that corresponds to the result by 1.
+You then roll another 1d6 and increase the ability score that corresponds to the result by 1.
+This change is permanent.
-		- 1 Corresponds to Strength
+		- 1 Corresponds to Strength.
-		- 2 Corresponds to Dexterity
+		- 2 Corresponds to Dexterity.
-		- 3 Corresponds to Constitution
+		- 3 Corresponds to Constitution.
-		- 4 Corresponds to Intelligence
+		- 4 Corresponds to Intelligence.
-		- 5 Corresponds to Wisdom
+		- 5 Corresponds to Wisdom.
-		- 6 Corresponds to Charisma
+		- 6 Corresponds to Charisma.
 ## Crosspath Psycasts
 - 2nd Level:
 	- .